codedthrillers/volume1/0103theAlternative.md

 }
 ```

 One day, the conditions needed to be reordered so the `isHandeled` check got added to every condition (even the first).
-This made copy and pasting much easyer for the future.
+This made copy and pasting much easier for the future.
 And this is what mattered.

 The dragon flew into the night and roamed silently above the city: